TomatOrg/TomatBoot/README.md

 ## Boot Protocol
 ### TomatBoot (`TBOOT`)
-Currently this is the only supported boot protocol, the protocol is very simple, give a 64bit elf binary, we load it as a static binary, and call it with two parameters, one being a magic, and the other being the boot info struct.
+This is the main boot protocol, the protocol is designed to be very simple and is aimed at hobby osdev.

+Give it a 64bit elf binary, we load it as a static binary, and call it with two parameters, one being a magic, and the other being the boot info struct.

 For the header file with more definitions you can [click here](lib/tboot/tboot.h).